 These unusual behavior changes are often more pronounced a short time after a meal.

 Diagnosis of Hepatic Encephalopathy in Cats

 Hepatic encephalopathy is a syndrome and not a disease itself.
-It is diagnosed by a combination of history, physical exam findings and laboratory data.
-These findings can support the presence of significant liver disease is present in an animal for which no other cause of the neurological signs can be identified.
+It is diagnosed by a combination of the patient’s history, physical examination findings and laboratory data.
+These findings can support the presence of significant liver disease in an animal in which no other cause for the neurologic and behavioral signs can be identified.
 Tests that help make the diagnosis of severe liver disease and resultant HE include:

 When at home, administer proper diet and medications as prescribed.
 Watch your cat for any of the signs listed above.

 One can minimize exacerbations of clinical signs of HE by avoiding some predisposing factors:

 In-depth Information on Hepatic Encephalopathy in Cats

 Hepatic encephalopathy is a neuropsychiatric disorder that occurs in animals and people with advanced liver disease.
 In cats, it is most often seen when blood is diverted or shunted around the liver, called portosystemic shunting.
 Blood can be diverted around the liver because of a congenital shunt present at birth or an acquired shunt that occurs secondary to long-term liver disease.

 HE is often manifested as a wide range of neurologic abnormalities.
 The first signs are usually behavioral.
 At first, the changes are subtle, and they may wax and wane.
 As the disorder progresses, the signs become more obvious.
 Signs may be precipitated by a meal.
 As the syndrome becomes more apparent, cats usually has a few bad days, alternating with days in which the cat is acting fairly normal.